-Control algorithm can be selected (from "Algorithm" submenu, or in Settings > File Tools > Browser) from a wide array of 15 algorithms: Adler32, CRC16/24/32/64, eDonkey, MD4, MD5, Ripemd160, SHA1, SHA256/512, SHA-3 256/512, Whirlpool512.
+Control algorithm used in the two previous functions can be selected from "Algorithm" submenu (or in Settings > File Tools > Browser) from a wide array of 15 algorithms: Adler32, CRC16/24/32/64, eDonkey, MD4, MD5, Ripemd160, SHA1, SHA256/512, SHA-3 256/512, Whirlpool512.

 Ripemd, SHA, SHA-2, SHA-3 and Whirlpool algorithms are cryptographically strong, and suited to detect malicious modifications that might have been introduced to pass undetected by simpler control algorithms.